 State Bank of India has introduced the Mobile Wallet - ‘State Bank Buddy’ which can be easily downloaded on your mobile.
 The wallet can be loaded using debit card, internet banking or IMPS.
 The App is available in 13 languages and can be used for paying bills, booking hotels or cinema tickets as well as various other transactions without using cash.

 mCash: This is the facility to transfer cash available on the online portal of State Bank of India and the mobile application.
 The account holder can transfer the money without adding a beneficiary.
 The account holder transfers the money using the beneficiaries’ mobile number or E- mail Id.
 The beneficiary would receive a communication of the funds and a password, which is used to claim the funds.

-- sbiINTOUCH: State Bank of India is the first bank in India to introduce the concept of digital banking with sbiINTOUCH.
-These branches operate on a self-service model and you can open a savings bank account thru account opening kiosks in 15 minutes or less.
+- SBI-In-Touch: State Bank of India is the first Bank in India to introduce the concept of digital banking with sbiINTOUCH.
+These branches operate on a self-service model and you can open a savings bank account through account opening kiosks in 15 minutes or less.
 State Bank of India has presently opened its sbiINTOUCH branches at 3 locations across India and intends to expand the service to 250 additional branches across India.